 Firearm silencer means any device designed, made, or adapted to muffle the report of a firearm.

-Graffiti are markings with aerosol paint or an indelible pen or marker on tangible property without the effective consent of the owner.
+Graffiti are markings with paint, an indelible pen or marker, or an etching or engraving device on tangible property without the effective consent of the owner.
 The markings may include inscriptions, slogans, drawings, or paintings.